ourcodingclub/ourcodingclub.github.io/_tutorials/seecc_1.md

 ```

 Let's check that all the points are in the UK now, using a nicer plot.
 We first assign a particular coordinate refernce system (CRS) to the data.
 A CRS defines, with the help of coordinates, how a two-dimensional map is related to real places on the earth.
 Since the coordinates in our dataset are recorded as decimal degrees, we can assign our spatial object a Geographic Coordinate System (GCS).
 WGS 1984 is the most commonly used GCS so that's what we will use.
-If you want to know more about CRS in R here is a useful <a href="http://rspatial.org/spatial/rst/6-crs.html" target="_blank">link</a>.
+If you want to know more about CRS in R here is a useful [link](http://rspatial.org/spatial/rst/6-crs.html).

 ```r